Sauna vs Steam Room

 Sauna vs steam room for weight loss, which is better?

 When it comes to losing weight, saunas are the preferred choice as they achieve higher temperatures.
-That doesn’t mean a sauna is the right choice for those looking to lose weight, as steam rooms offer many benefits, especially to those older in age.
+We always take great care to caution our customers when they approach us initially to buy a sauna with the main intention being weight loss.
+Saunas can help you lose weight, as you do lose quite a bit of water weight over a single session.
+However, that doesn’t mean a sauna is the right choice for those looking to lose weight, as steam rooms offer many benefits, especially to those older in age or with heart problems that may increase some of the risks of using saunas.

 What’s the best after workout – sauna or steam room?

-According to a study conducted by Mayo Clinic in 2018, the use of a sauna has proved to be quite beneficial for your heart.
+According to the above referenced study conducted by Dr. Laukkanen and his team, the use of a sauna has proved to be quite beneficial for your heart.
+Saunas have shown to have a substantial effect on the reduction of overall mortality.
 Sitting in a sauna reduces your blood pressure and this, in turn, leads to a healthier heart.
 It also causes an increase in blood flow to your joints and muscles; this helps you feel less sore.
 And since a sauna has dry air, your sweat evaporates faster, allowing you to tolerate higher temperatures.
-Thus, the use of a sauna is better after a workout compared to a steam room.

 Health benefits of sauna vs. steam room